-Since 2012, I had taught middle and high school students in low income areas.
+Before attending Lewis & Clark Law School, I taught middle and high school students in low income areas.
 Many students were removed from my classroom for a variety of legal reasons.
 As their teacher, I could help them academically but I couldn’t do anything about the legal situations that were impacting their education.
 I set my goal to go to law school for juvenile dependency and delinquency, because I loved working with teenagers and their families, and I wanted to do something that could help break down the barriers to learning.

 All the stars had to align for me to make it into law school, and because of annual gifts to the Law Fund, they did.

 Thank you.
-I am so very grateful that I am able to attend Lewis & Clark, and learn about the law that has fundamentally shaped what I want to do with my life.”
+I am so very grateful that I was able to attend Lewis & Clark, and learn about the law that has fundamentally shaped what I am doing with my life.”

 Justin Meek, Class of 2023

-“I am a first year student in the evening/part-time division, writing to express my deep gratitude.
+“I am a student in the evening/part-time division, writing to express my deep gratitude.

 Upon learning I received a scholarship to attend the Lewis & Clark Law School, I was at a loss for words.

 When I am not at school, I work as a Senior Financial Analyst supporting the global supply chain function for my company.
 After graduating, my goal is to practice law in a firm, focusing on complex business transactions.

 With my family rooted in our Portland community and a full-time job, my options for law school were limited.
 I am beyond thankful that Lewis & Clark Law School offered me a transformational scholarship and that the law school has such a flexible and robust evening program with rigorous standards.